yuvanmani/be_online_food/readme.md

     - DELETE "/:id" - Delete a menuItem by Id (manager & admin only)

 /orders
-    - POST "/" - Place a new order (user, manager, admin only)
+    - POST "/" - Place a new order (user only)
-    - GET "/" - Get all orders (manager & admin only)
+    - GET "/" - Get all orders (manager only)
     - GET "/:id" - Get a order by Id (manager & admin only)
     - PUT "/:id" - Update a order by Id (manager & admin only)
     - DELETE "/:id" - Delete a order by Id (manager & admin only)